0xSero/partisia-docs/docs/node-operations/how-system-updates-and-voting-work.md

 ## How the default yes-vote works

 Nodes vote yes to on-chain updates by default.
 This is expedient in case of bugs.
-Votes on controversial changes can be proposed as manual votes.
+Votes on controversial changes can be proposed as a manual votes.

 ## How to change the config.json in order to cast a no-vote